Borough of Guildford: History

 Guildford's borough status transferred to the new district from its creation, allowing the chair of the council to take the title of mayor, continuing Guildford's series of mayors dating back to at least the fifteenth century.

+As part of upcoming structural changes to local government in England, the district will be abolished in April 2027 and the area will become part of the new unitary authority of West Surrey.

 Governance

 Guildford Borough Council provides district-level services.
 County-level services are provided by Surrey County Council.
 Parts of the borough are covered by civil parishes, which form a third tier of local government for their areas.

 The council owns significant heritage assets that include monuments such as Guildford Castle, as well museums, art collections and civic regalia.

 The council has shared a chief executive with neighbouring Waverley Borough Council since 2021.

 Political control

 The council has been under Liberal Democrat majority control since the 2023 election.

 Political control of the old municipal borough council from 1836 to 1974 was as follows: